mebusy/notes/dev_notes/AlgorithmII_Graph.md

  - **Proposition**.
 A digraph has a topological order iff no directed cycle.
  - Pf.
-    - If directed cycle, there is no sink vertex , topological order impossible.
+    - If directed cycle,  topological order impossible.
     - If no directed cycle, DFS-based algorithm finds a topological order.
  - Goal.
 Given a digraph, find a directed cycle.
  - Solution.
 DFS.
 What else?
 See textbook.